m-voit/concepts-of-programming-languages/study-project/paper.md

 Programming languages that use eager evaluation, evaluate a function as soon as it's assigned or defined.
 Lazy evaluation, on the other hand, means that functions are evaluated when they are executed, which may happen much later than the assignment.

-In the context of functional programming, lazy evaluation is useful for performance optimization.
+In functional programming with heavy use of functions, lazy evaluation is useful for performance optimization.
 This is possible, because functions are only evaluated, when they are actually used and therefore no unnecessary calculations are done.

 Unfortunately both, Go and JavaScript, use eager evaluation for functions with no built-in support for lazy evaluation.